-You’ve heard of Malaga, Marbella and Torremolinos, but you may not yet have heard of the delightful area of Torrox, which is also now ‘on the map’ but for very different reasons.
+You may have heard of Malaga, Marbella and Torremolinos, but have you heard of the delightful area of Torrox?
+The wonderful town of Torrox is now ‘on the map’ for many different reasons.

 Torrox is situated in the province of Málaga on the Costa del Sol and is noted as having the best climate in Europe with an average annual temperature of 18 degrees Celsius.

-You won’t be short of bars and restaurants along the seafront where cafe con leche and home-made cake is always an insatiable treat.
+You won’t be short of bars and restaurants along Torrox Costa.
+Complete with amazing views of the Mediterranean Sea, Torrox seafront is the place where cafe con leche and home-made cake is always an insatiable treat.

 Below we have listed what we think are the best five things to see and do while in and around Torrox.